DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 </pre>

 `cadenzaanalytics` is the offical package for fast and easy creation of [disy Cadenza](https://www.disy.net/en/products/disy-cadenza/) Analytics Extensions with Python.
-The purpose of this module is to encapsule the communication via the Cadenza API.
+The purpose of this module is to encapsulate the communication via the Cadenza API.

 # Cadenza Analytics Extensions